scikit-activeml/scikit-activeml/docs/target_semantics.rst

    ...
    ValueError:

-A flat vocabulary under ``"auto"`` means single-output classification.
-A nested set of binary vocabularies means multi-label classification.
-A nested vocabulary containing a non-binary output resolves to future multi-output classification, which current components reject as unsupported.
+With ``target_type="auto"``, a flat class vocabulary resolves to single-output classification.
+A nested set of binary vocabularies resolves to multi-label classification.
+A nested vocabulary containing a non-binary output resolves to multi-output classification.
+This target type is recognized but is not yet supported by current components.

 Single-output column vectors
 ============================

-A target of shape ``(n_samples, 1)`` is accepted once its target semantics resolve to single-output.
-For classification, an explicit ``target_type="single-output"`` or a flat class vocabulary provides the necessary evidence; classifiers and pool query strategies then convert the column to the canonical one-dimensional representation and emit a ``DataConversionWarning``.
-A bare classification column under ``target_type="auto"`` and ``classes=None`` remains an ambiguous two-dimensional target.
+A target with shape ``(n_samples, 1)`` is accepted once its semantics resolve to single-output.
+For classification, either an explicit ``target_type="single-output"`` or a flat class vocabulary provides enough information.
+Classifiers and pool query strategies then convert the column to the canonical one-dimensional representation and emit a ``DataConversionWarning``.

+A classification column with ``target_type="auto"`` and ``classes=None`` remains an ambiguous two-dimensional target.

-For regression, both ``target_type="auto"`` and an explicit ``target_type="single-output"`` accept a column vector, preserving the existing regression contract.
-This holds wherever the task is known, i.e. at a regressor and at a strategy that resolves its targets by one.
-A task-agnostic strategy knows neither the task nor a class vocabulary, so it treats every bare two-dimensional target as ambiguous, whether its values are continuous or discrete.
-A target with more than one column is not a single-output target for either task.
+For regression, both ``target_type="auto"`` and an explicit ``target_type="single-output"`` accept a column vector, preserving the existing regression behavior.
+This applies whenever the task is known, for example in a regressor or in a strategy that resolves its targets through a regressor.

+A task-agnostic strategy has neither a known task nor a class vocabulary.
+Therefore, it treats every bare two-dimensional target as ambiguous, regardless of whether the values are continuous or discrete.
+A target with more than one column is not single-output for either classification or regression.

 Target-aware masks and indices
 ==============================